Andrej123456789/Andrej123456789/README.md

 - [GVPaint](https://github.com/Andrej123456789/GVPaint)

 More stuff about me >
-- I think Rust could have little better syntax
+- I think Rust can have little better syntax
 - I wrote two books
 - I know how to use DaVinci Resolve, Kdenlive, Adobe Premiere Pro and Adobe Photoshop at level enough to make something that looks good
 - If my project has this note (`PROJECT IS DONE`), then I am done developing that project.
 I might come back someday in future but probably not; sometimes project can be dead without notice